 How Long Does Anagen Effluvium Last?

-And it can last for a couple of months or even longer.
+The effects of anagen effluvium can last for as long as the causative agent(s) are present.
+Hair loss can start just days to weeks after exposure, and it can last for a couple of months or even longer.
 Eventually, you might have no hair left.
-However, this hair loss can stop once the underlying problem is treated.
+However, this hair loss may stop once the underlying problem is treated.

 Is Anagen Effluvium Reversible?